An LLM Compiler for Parallel Function Calling: Results

 \paragraph{Experimental Setups.} Similar to Sec.~\ref{subsec:parallelizable_workloads}, we use ReAct~\cite{yao2022react} as the main baseline.
 Here, both ReAct and \OURS are equipped with two tools: (1) the {search} tool, identical to the one mentioned in Sec.\ref{subsec:parallelizable_workloads}; and (2) the {math} tool, which solves mathematical problems.
 The {math} tool is inspired by the Langchain~\cite{langchain}'s \texttt{LLMMathChain}, which uses an LLM as an agent that interprets input queries and invokes the \texttt{numexpr} function with the appropriate formula.
 This enables the {math} chain to address a broad spectrum of math problems that are written both in mathematical and verbal form.
-For all experiments using OpenAI GPT, we use gpt-4-turbo, i.e., the 1106-preview release version.
-See~\ref{appendix:details} for more details on experimental setups.
+See Appendix~\ref{appendix:details} for more details on experimental setups.

-\paragraph{Accuracy and Latency.} As shown in the \BENCH row of~\tref{table:benchmark}, \OURS arrives at the final answer with an average speedup of $2.15\times$ with gpt-4-turbo and $2.27\times$ with LLaMA-2 70B.
+\paragraph{Accuracy and Latency.} As shown in the \BENCH row of~\tref{table:benchmark}, \OURS arrives at the final answer with an average speedup of $2.15\times$ with gpt-4-turbo and $2.27\times$ with LLaMA-2 70B, by avoiding sequential execution of the dependency graphs.
 Beyond the latency speedup, we observe higher accuracy of \OURS with the LLaMA-2 model as compared to that of ReAct, due to the reasons discussed in Sec.~\ref{subsec:parallelizable_workloads}.

-We also report a more detailed latency breakdown in~\fref{fig:speedup-breakdown}, where we show the end-to-end latency as a function of the number of parallel tasks.
-This is often referred to as weak-scaling in high-performance computing, where the ideal behavior is to have a constant latency as the number of tasks is increased.
-We can see that ReAct's latency increases proportionally to the number of tasks which is expected as it executes the tasks sequentially.
-In contrast, the latency of \OURS increases at a much smaller rate as it can perform multiple function calls in parallel when possible.
-The reason the end-to-end latency increases slightly with \OURS is due to the overhead of the Planner, which needs to generate plans initially, and which cannot be parallelized.
-We further analyze this in Appendix~\ref{sec:latency-modeling}.
+Particularly in the LLaMA-2 experiment, where \OURS achieves around a 9\% increase in accuracy, we note that $\sim$20\% of the examples experienced repetitive function calls with ReAct, aligning with our observations from the accuracy analysis detailed in Appendix~\ref{subsec:accuracy_analysis}.
+Additionally, a comprehensive analysis of \OURS's failure cases is provided in Appendix~\ref{appendix:failure-cases}, where we note minimal Planner failures, highlighting \OURS's effectiveness in breaking down problems into complex multi-task dependencies.